haydenzhourepo/work-dockerfile/readme.md

 * nacos
 * FastDFS

+## Usage example

 1. Copy the configuration file
 ```
 cp .env.example .env
 ```
 change the config in .env file.

-2. start the service you want in the docker-compsose.yml example
+2. Start the service you want in the docker-compsose.yml example
 ```sh
 docker-compose up -d kafkaui